shazim-otp/weather-haiku/README.md

 I also wanted to challenge myself by building the project on a low-end laptop using lightweight tools and cloud-based AI inference for fast responses.

-Another goal was to make the assistant support:
+Another goal was to make the assistant support
 - English
 - Malayalam
 - Manglish

 since most voice assistants do not properly support regional language conversations.

-This project helped me better understand:
+This project helped me better understand
 - AI API integration
 - Speech recognition
 - Real-time audio processing